 Pipework, appliances and flues must be kept in a safe condition.
 Gas appliances should be serviced in accordance with the manufacturer’s instructions.
 If these aren’t available, it’s recommended that they’re serviced annually unless advised otherwise by a Gas Safe registered engineer.

 A 12 monthly gas safety check must be carried out on every gas appliance/flue.
 This check will make sure gas fittings and appliances are safe to use.

 A record of the annual gas safety check must be provided to your tenant within 28 days of the check being completed, or to new tenants before they move in.
 Landlords must keep copies of the gas safety record for two years.

 All installation, maintenance and safety checks need to be carried out by a Gas Safe registered engineer.

-You should also make sure your tenants know where to turn off the gas and what to do in the event of a gas emergency.
+You should also make sure your tenants know where to turn off the gas and what to do in the event of an emergency.

 You have to take ‘all reasonable steps’ to ensure this work is carried out.
 This may involve giving written notice to a tenant requesting access, and explaining the reason.
 Keep a record of any action, in case a tenant refuses access and you have to demonstrate what steps have been taken.

 Read our disclaimer.